Spurs help playoff chances, top Pelicans, Zion 122-113

 Spurs: Popovich revealed that assistant Tim Duncan, who the team said stayed behind instead of coming to Disney to help with the rehabilitation of injured forward LaMarcus Aldridge, wanted to be on the trip.
 “He would like to be here, but it didn’t make much sense to me to put him through that,” Popovich said.
 “So, he’s coaching from home.”

-Pelicans: Redick took two charges in a 47-second span during the third quarter, part of the Pelicans’ big run to end that period.
-Redick hasn’t missed a postseason in any season during his high school, college or NBA career. ...
+Pelicans: Redick took two charges in a 47-second span during the third quarter, part of the Pelicans’ big run to end that period. ...
 Lonzo Ball had 10 assists.

 REMEMBERING FERGUSON